Tax Deductions for Real Estate Agents

 Your car is usually the biggest one

 Driving to showings, inspections, and client meetings adds up fast.
-For 2025 the standard mileage rate is 70 cents per mile, or you can use the actual-expense method and deduct the business share of gas, repairs, insurance, and depreciation.
+For 2026 the standard mileage rate is 72.5 cents per mile (70 cents in 2025), or you can use the actual-expense method and deduct the business share of gas, repairs, insurance, and depreciation.
 You have to pick one method per vehicle and keep a mileage log either way.
 Our guide to the best way to track mileage covers the logging rules.

 The agent-specific deductions